 - Proofread the paper at least twice.
-Have someone else proofread the paper.
+Furthermore, have someone else proofread the paper.
 When you proofread the paper, make sure it makes sense.
-Specifically, watch the logic, the spelling, and the grammar.
-Read what you wrote, not what you intended, since I cannot grade your intentions, only your product. - Always make sure your assertions are backed up with cited facts. - When used as an adjective, use 'US', when used as a noun, use 'United States'. - Beware of dangling (and unnecessary) prepositions. - Avoid unnecessary adjectives and adverbs.
+Specifically, watch the logic, the spelling, and the grammar. - Always make sure your assertions are backed up with facts. - When used as an adjective, use 'US', when used as a noun, use 'United States'. - Beware of dangling (and unnecessary) prepositions. - Avoid unnecessary adjectives and adverbs.
 Do not use two words when one will do. - Try to write in the active voice. - Use a thesaurus to enrich your vocabulary, though not to excess. - We do not 'say' things anymore, we 'state' them, or 'assert' them, or even 'proffer' them. - Do not procrastinate.
 Doing so will limit your ability to follow these warnings.